UPDATE: Taiwan Legal Research

 - 最高行政法院, 最高法院行政判例要旨彙編: 中華民國22年 － 97年/ (2008).

 Judicial Interpretations of the Constitutional Court can be found on its website (No.1 /1949 to present) in Chinese.
-An English version of the Judicial Interpretations is published by the Judicial Yuan in paper:
+An English version of the Judicial Interpretations is available at Judicial Yuan’s Law and Regulations Retrieving System and is also available in paper:

 Judicial Yuan, The Republic of China Constitutional Court (Grand Justices Council) Reporter: Interpretations (2000- ).